Pokémon Jet: History

-On 8 October 2013, JA8956 and JA8957 simultaneously retired as part of the airline's plan to retire all Boeing 747s, leaving JA754A the only Pokémon Jet in service.

-On 14 April 2016, the Pokémon theming of JA754A was removed and repainted into a standard ANA livery, leaving no Pokémon jets in operation from 2016 to late 2020.
+On 8 October 2013, JA8956 and JA8957 simultaneously retired as part of the airline's plan to retire all Boeing 747s, leaving JA754A the then-only Pokémon Jet in service.
+On 14 April 2016, the Pokémon theming of JA754A was removed and repainted into the standard ANA livery, leaving none with the former theme in operation from 2016 to late 2020.

 On 19 December 2020, Solaseed Air inaugurated a Boeing 737-800 (JA812X) with an Exeggutor livery, making it the first Pokémon-themed plane to feature a single species of Pokémon, rather than an ensemble.
 Solaseed Air is headquartered at the Miyazaki Airport in the city of Miyazaki, Miyazaki Prefecture, Japan; which made Exeggutor its official "Support Pokémon" in October 2020.

 On 21 June 2021, Skymark Airlines inaugurated a Boeing 737-800 (JA73AB) with a Pikachu livery, titled “Pokémon Air Adventures.”
 Skymark Airlines wants to use Pikachu to help promote tourism in the Okinawa Prefecture.
 When passengers come aboard this aircraft, aside from having Pokémon-themed seats and cabin crew, they are greeted by the Pokémon Center theme from Pokémon Sword and Shield.
 There are also Pokémon-themed cups (and amenities) and special limited edition KitKats as part of the in-flight refreshment service, and even the self check-in kiosks for the Pikachu route are decked out in Pikachu colours.
 For a limited time, Japanese Pokémon Go players could find a special Pikachu wearing a Kariyushi shirt at airports on the route the aircraft serves.

 On 19 November 2021, Air Do inaugurated a Boeing 767-300 (JA607A) with a Vulpix livery called "Rokon Jet."
 The airline is planning to use the special livery for 5 years and began services with it in December 2021.
 The design consists of both forms of Vulpix on both sides: on the port side is the Alolan Vulpix, while the starboard side features the Kanto Vulpix.

 On 30 May 2022, Skymark Airlines introduced a second Pokémon Jet onboard another Boeing 737-800 (JA73NG) called "Pikachu Jet BC2."
 It will operate on routes between Okinawa, Naha, and Simojishima, and will stay in service with this special livery for five years.

 On 17 July 2022, Scoot introduced a Boeing 787-9 (9V-OJJ) painted in a Pokémon livery, becoming the first non-Japanese airline to introduce a Pokémon Jet.